How to claim the 'severely mentally impaired' council tax discount

 A council has two months to respond to your application for SMI.
 If it rejects your application, it should write to you outlining its reasons and enclose a form with which you can appeal.

-• To appeal, you'll need to fill in the form and send it to your regional Valuation Tribunal for Wales (this must be done within two months of the council's decision).
+• To appeal, you'll need to fill in the form and send it to the Valuation Tribunal for Wales (this must be done within two months of the council's decision).

 In the event that the council does not respond to your initial SMI application (ie, you don't get a reply) within two months, you can take your case automatically to the Valuation Tribunal for Wales.
 However, this must be done within four months of you having applied for SMI.